 Quick Park Facts

-- Features: Camping; majestic waterfalls; old-growth forest; wildlife viewing opportunities; salmon spawning stream; lots of hiking opportunities
+• Features: Camping; waterfalls; old-growth forest; wildlife viewing opportunities; salmon spawning stream; lots of hiking opportunities

-- Hazards: Park straddles the Malahat, a very busy highway; creeks and riverbeds can be very slippery; frequent sightings of bears and sometimes even cougars in the area.
+• Hazards: The park straddles the Malahat, a very busy highway; creeks and riverbeds can be very slippery; there are frequent sightings of bears and sometimes even cougars.

-- Washrooms: Several pit toilets are available throughout the park; Flush toilet buildings are located in the day-use area and main campground; A Sani-dump station is also available but closed during the winter season
+• Washrooms: Several pit toilets are available throughout the park, and flush toilet buildings are located in the day-use area and main campground.
+A Sani dump station is also available but closed during the winter season.

 A Bit of History